UKCloud/documentation/articles/openstack/ostack-faq.md

 UKCloud for OpenStack is built using KVM hypervisor technology, a trusted solution for implementing virtualised environments.

-### Which Disk formats does UKCloud for OpenStack support?
+### Which disk formats does UKCloud for OpenStack support?

 The disk format of a virtual machine image is the format of the underlying disk image.
 Virtual appliance vendors have different formats for laying out the information contained in a virtual machine disk image.